House hunting? What $300,000 will get you in highest- and lowest-priced states

 An example of a home at this price point would be $275,000 for a six-bedroom house in Morgantown, West Virginia.

-The mountain state launched a program called Ascend, where people could earn tax credits up to $12,000 if they moved to West Virginia.
+The Mountain State launched a program called Ascend, where people could earn tax credits up to $12,000 if they moved to West Virginia.
 The hope was to encourage people to try out West Virginia.
-Overall, Keffer says, West Virginians value slightly lower taxes, having a little more space, and the outdoors.
+Overall, Keffer said, West Virginians value slightly lower taxes, having a little more space, and the outdoors.

 Here’s what $300,000 will buy you in the lowest median-home-priced states: